Antidoteseries/FLAC-Recompress-Tool/README.md

 Windows support x86, x64 and ARM64
 ## Requirements
-- PowerShell 5.1 (based on .NET Framework)
+- PowerShell 4 or higher (based on .NET Framework)
 - PowerShell 7 or higher (based on .NET Core) See more at https://aka.ms/powershell

 ## Restricted script execution